 The story of Noah is a beautiful reminder of God’s mercy and grace.

-Jesus would ultimately accomplish what the flood could not… While the flood gave the world a new beginning, man’s heart was still wicked.
-Jesus would give the world a chance at a new beginning with a clean heart.
+Jesus would ultimately accomplish what the flood could not… While the flood gave the world a new beginning, it was a temporary one because man’s heart was still wicked.
+Jesus would give the world a chance at a REAL new beginning with a clean heart.